SAM3-I: Segment Anything with Instructions: SAM3-I Model

-\item \textit{ii) Stage 2: Complex-instruction reasoning.} The S-Adapter is kept fine-tuned.
-The C-Adapter is inherited from it and trained using complex instructions to enable the model with functional, and reasoning-level grounding ability.
+In stage 1, the SAM3 backbone is frozen and the S-Adapter is trained on simple instructional data to establish category-, attribute-, and relation-level grounding ability.
+In stage 2, the S-Adapter is frozen, and the C-Adapter is initialized from it and trained with complex instructions to enable the model with functional, and reasoning-level grounding ability.
+Finally, in stage 3, all adapters are jointly activated and fine-tuned using the proposed alignment objectives, harmonizing the two branches and ensuring consistent instruction-conditioned predictions.

-\item \textit{iii) Stage 3: Joint alignment refinement.} All adapters are activated and jointly fine-tuned using the alignment objectives, harmonizing the two branches and ensuring consistent instruction-conditioned predictions. \end{itemize} This progressive curriculum reflects the inherent hierarchy of linguistic complexity and allows SAM3-I to integrate new instruction-following capabilities without disrupting SAM3's original concept-driven strengths.
-The overall training objective is $ \mathcal{L}_{\text{train}} = \mathcal{L}_{\text{seg}} + \mathcal{L}_{\text{align}} + \mathcal{L}_{\text{hard}}$.